chanjianzhen666/Stardist-Cell-Segmentation-Pipeline/README.md

 # Stardist-Cell-Segmentation-Pipeline
 ## Environment set up
 Python version == 3.9.x
-The commands in this section must be executed on the command line (‘Anaconda Prompt’ on Windows, ‘Terminal’ on Linux/Mac OS).
+The commands in this section must be executed on the command line (‘Anaconda Prompt’ on Windows).
 1. Create a new conda environment with Python 3.9:
 `conda create -n imgpre -y python=3.9`
 2. Activate the conda environment: